Purnia: History

 Purnia is part of the Mithila region.
 Mithila first gained prominence after being settled by Indo-Aryan peoples who established the Mithila Kingdom (also called Kingdom of the Videhas).
 During the late Vedic period (c.
 1100–500 BCE), Videha became one of the major political and cultural centers of South Asia, along with Kuru and Pañcāla.
 The kings of the Videha Kingdom were called Janakas.
 The Videha Kingdom was later incorporated into the Vajjika League, which had its capital in the city of Vaishali, which is also in Mithila.

-In the 17th-century the rulers of Purnia were involved in wars with the Kings of Limbuwan.
+In the 17th century, the rulers of Purnia were involved in wars with the Kings of Limbuwan.

 At the beginning of British rule, many people from Europe came to Purnia and settled here.
-At that time, Purnia was a complete 'Purania', which means jungle.
-In the early days, Europeans settled around the Saura river in the middle of the city, which we now know as Rambagh area.

-However, later all these Europeans started coming west from Saura river and started making their own 'Kothi'.
-The civil lines we see in different parts of the country were also in Purnia.
-The only difference was that in the civil lines of Lucknow, Kanpur etc., British officers used to stay, while Gentlemen Farmers in Purnia.
+At that time, Purnia was a complete 'Purania', meaning jungle.
+In the early days of colonization, Europeans settled around the Saura river in the middle of the city, now known as Rambagh area.
+Later, Europeans started coming west from the Saura river and making their own 'Kothi'.
+The civil lines existing throughout India, were also in Purnia.

 Among the most active European zamindars in Purnia were Alexander John Forbes and Palmer.
-Alexander John Forbes bought the Sultanpur pargana from Mahajan Babu Pratap Singh of Murshidabad in 1859 AD and became a Zamindar.
-Forbes city (Forbesganj) in the Sultanpur pargana was named after him.
-But Forbes lived in the city of Purnia.
-He was interested in building the race course and all other kinds of clubs.
+Alexander John Forbes bought the Sultanpur pargana from Mahajan Babu Pratap Singh of Murshidabad in 1859 and became a Zamindar.
+Forbes city (Forbesganj) in the Sultanpur pargana was named after him, but Forbes lived in the city of Purnia.
+Forbes built the race course and various other clubs.
+Alexander Forbes and his wife Diana died of malaria in 1890.
+The Forbes family sold the Sultanpur estate to the country's business house J. K. Singhania, because of the ongoing jute cultivation.

-Today, in the city where we see the Girl's high school, Forbes Kothi was used to be there.
-The Kothi used to be full with European settlers in the past.